Been using this for the past couple months and I've seen a difference immediately.

 Brush frontwards at an angle using evenly applied pressure, finishing directly in front of your left ear.
 Repeatedly brush your hair using this same method for about 10-15 brush strokes.
 Next, place the bristles from the edge of the soft brush in the top right portion of your crown.

 Brush frontwards using evenly applied pressure from the brush, finishing directly in front of your right ear.
 Repeatedly brush your hair using this same method for about 10-15 brush strokes.
 This is the brushing routine you will use continuously whenever you brush your hair.
-The times you will brush your hair will be:

 Developing Your Pattern